anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Finding good players is easy.
-Getting them to play as a team is another story.
+Quote: Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing.

-By: Casey Stengel
+By: Aristotle